DeadWisdom/flask-static-tutorial/README.md

 ## Communicate With Me!

-If you spot any problems, have any questions, or want to request further tutorials create an issue in the project repo: [https://github.com/DeadWisdom/flask-static-tutorial/issues](https://github.com/DeadWisdom/flask-static-tutorial/issues) or hit me up on twitter: [@deadwisdom](https://twitter.com/deadwisdom)
+If you spot any problems, have any questions, or want to request further tutorials create an issue in the project repo: [https://github.com/DeadWisdom/flask-static-tutorial/issues](https://github.com/DeadWisdom/flask-static-tutorial/issues)

+Or hit me up on twitter: [@deadwisdom](https://twitter.com/deadwisdom)

 Also I am available as a consultant, primarily in helping organizations streamline their innovation and development cycles, especially where product, design, and development need to communicate.